robatwilliams/hills-api/docs/backlog.md

 - Mark as done, with date, notes, links to photos & GPS activity
 - Mark as to-do, with reason, link to route
+- Subscribe to changes, e.g. marked as done for user or a particular hill

 ## Tech: features